 - Vinland Saga is also impressive.
 You start off In Medias Res with a fortress getting besieged, then there is a flashback where you learn that Thorfinn (the protagonist)'s entire motive for being with the mercenaries is to kill their leader in a fair duel - because that man killed his father by holding Thorfinn hostage.
 Thorfinn is seriously that dangerously single-minded; he has a Quest, and one would expect the story to be about this quest, and conclude with him achieving it.
 This is not so; when everything is said and done and the protagonist's quest comes to a conclusion, and you think the story is going to end, you see the chapter title: "Chapter 54: End of Prologue."
 Given that it took a few years (both in-universe and out) to reach that point, expectations for the length of this story have been drastically reconsidered, with mixed reactions.

-- Shinji and Warhammer 40k is an excellent example, in that it is both archetypal and well-recieved by the audience.
-The prologue alone is many thousands of words just of how Shinji (the Hero Protagonist)'s childhood has been changed by his exposure to the tabletop game Warhammer 40,000; the fic is novella-length before Shinji even arrives at NERV, and full of thrills and emotions.
+- Shinji and Warhammer 40k is an excellent example, in that it is both archetypal and well-received by the audience.
+The prologue alone is many thousands of words just of how Hero Protagonist Shinji's childhood has been changed by his exposure to the tabletop game Warhammer 40,000; the fic is novella-length before Shinji even arrives at NERV, and full of thrills and emotion.
 Then the work turns out to be a Door Stopper with Serial Escalation.

 - A Delicate Balance is a Shipping Fic between Twilight Sparkle and Applejack.
 It isn't until six chapters and forty thousand words in that Twilight actually manages to tell Applejack how she feels.
 It isn't until another twenty thousand words after that that they actually start going out.
 Done intentionally with the intent of building up the relationship.